lweber001/pioneer/README.md

 # Robot navigation using laser sensor in ROS

- A MobileRobot pioneer 3-AT was implemented on ROS with a laser sensor.
-This repository also provides launch files in order to build the map of the robot environment and let the robot navigate in it.
-The simulated robot was surrounded with static object using gazebo.
+ A MobileRobot pioneer 3-AT was implemented on Gazebo with a 2D laser sensor.
+Then the simulated robot was surrounded with static object.
+This repository also provides ROS launch files in order to build the map of the robot environment or let the robot navigate in it.

 ## Getting Started